 Seller ratings are an automated extension type that showcases advertisers with high ratings.
 Google gathers seller ratings from reputable sources that aggregate business reviews.
 Showing below text ads, seller ratings help people searching on Google to find businesses that offer quality service.
 Seller ratings can help advertisers improve ad performance and earn more qualified leads.

 You may be worried about collecting 150 reviews, but it’s not as difficult as it seems.
-With our review booster you can easily send invitations to previous customers and quickly reach that mark, to then see those stars appear in Google searches.
+With our review booster you can easily send invitations to previous customers and quickly reach that mark, to then see those stars appear in your Google ads.

 How to display Google seller ratings

-There are two steps to get your seller ratings to appear in Google.
+There are two steps to get your seller ratings in your Google Ads.

 1) Implement a review collection strategy